Introduction to the tax system

 Who collects tax?

 HMRC are the UK tax authority.
 They are responsible for collecting and managing most UK taxes.
 They also interact with other government organisations – for example, they collect most student loan repayments.
-These are not a tax, they are repayments towards money that students have borrowed in the past; but because they are calculated as a deduction from income, the tax system is a convenient way to collect them.
+These are not a tax; they are repayments towards money that students have borrowed in the past.
+However, because they are calculated as a deduction from income, the tax system is a convenient way to collect them.

 Where can I find more information?

-You can find out more information about what HMRC do and their responsibilities on the GOV.UK website.
+You can find out more information about what HMRC do and their responsibilities on GOV.UK.